tripzilch/tripzilch.github.io/articles/wobbly.md

 ## Isn't phase modulation also a synthesizer thing or something?

 Yes.
-And I will write a bunch more about how these two concept are related.
+And I will write a bunch more about how these two concepts are related.
 (TODO)

 ## Any secret tricks?